• Recipe Index

 • Sauté some garlic and anchovies in some olive oil.

-• Add the tomatoes and red pepper flakes.
+• Add the red pepper flakes and capers, followed by the tomatoes.

 Like pasta?
 Try these other pasta meals: